 In the field of telecommunications, 5G is the fifth-generation technology standard for broadband cellular networks.
 It is the planned replacement for the 4G networks that connect the majority of modern cell phones, and cellular phone providers started rolling it out globally in 2019.

 According to Christopher Collins, Ph.D., a professor of radiology at New York University, 5G is the most recent wireless communications technology that was released for widespread public use in 2019.

 Cellular data is communicated via radio frequencies when you use your phone to connect to other devices (RFs).
-According to the Federal Communications Commission, calls and other functions are connected through a number of base stations called “cells” that cover particular geographic regions (FCC).
+According to the Federal Communications Commission, calls and other functions are connected through several base stations called “cells” that cover particular geographic regions (FCC).

 According to Henk De Feyter, Ph.D., an assistant professor of radiology and biomedical imaging at Yale School of Medicine in New Haven, Connecticut, the radiofrequency used by 5G is higher than that of 4G and 3G.
 That is what distinguishes it.
 The technology, he claims, functions otherwise.

 African nations with 5G networks

 Continue reading this article to learn about additional 5G-enabled nations in Africa.